 Neuropsychological tests evaluate functioning in a number of areas including: intelligence, executive functions (such as planning, abstraction, conceptualization), attention, memory, language, perception, sensorimotor functions, motivation, mood state and emotion, quality of life, and personality styles.
 The areas addressed in an individual’s evaluation are determined by the referral question (what the referring doctor and patient wants to know), patient’s complaints and symptoms, and observations made during interview and test administration.

-A complete evaluation generally takes between 2 and 5 hours to complete, but can take up to 8 hours, depending on the complexity of the issues to be addressed by the evaluation and the patient's condition (for example, fatigue, confusion, and motor slowing can extend the time required for an evaluation).
-Occasionally, it is necessary to complete the evaluation over 2 or more sessions.
-In general, the clinician attempts to elicit the patient's best possible performance under optimal conditions.
+A complete evaluation generally takes between two and five hours to complete, but can take up to eight hours, depending on the complexity of the issues to be addressed by the evaluation and the patient’s condition (for example, fatigue, confusion, and motor slowing can extend the time required for an evaluation).
+Occasionally, it is necessary to complete the evaluation over two or more sessions.
+In general, the clinician attempts to elicit the patient’s best possible performance under optimal conditions.

 Neuropsychological evaluation documents patterns of strengths and weakness among cognitive and behavioral functions.
 For patients with Parkinson’s disease or another movement disorder, an evaluation and interpretation of this pattern of strengths and weaknesses can:

 - Assist in a differential diagnosis (e.g., to determine whether possible mental and behavioral changes are related to the movement disorder, depression, another brain disease or treatment);